MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -AllowedOrganizationAccountDomains
 This parameter is available only in the cloud-based service.

-The AllowedOrganizationAccountDomains parameter specifies domains from which users can add work or school email accounts in the new Outlook for Windows.
-The default value is blank ($null) which allows work or school accounts from any domain to be added.
-Setting to an empty list ([]) won’t allow any work or school accounts to be added.
+The AllowedOrganizationAccountDomains parameter specifies domains where users can add work or school email accounts in the new Outlook for Windows.
+The default value is blank ($null), which allows work or school accounts from any domain.
+Setting this parameter to an empty list ([]) prevents any work or school accounts from being added.

 ```yaml
 Type: String[]